-"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
+"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. § 2701 et seq.
 The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
 The information will be used by the Tribe's regulatory agency and the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the issuance, denial or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a Tribe or the National Indian Gaming Commission in connection with the issuance, denial or revocation of a gaming license, or investigations of activities while associated with a Tribe or a gaming operation.
 Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you for a primary management official or key employee position.
 The disclosure of your Social Security Number (SSN) is voluntary.
 However, failure to supply a SSN may result in errors in processing your application."

-b.
+- b.
 False Statements Notice.
-The following additional notice shall be placed on the application form for a key employee or a primary management official so that it can be read before that form is filled out by an applicant:

-"A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
-Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001)."
+The following additional notice shall be placed on the application form for a Key Employee or a Primary Management Official so that it can be read before that form is filled out by an applicant: - "A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (U.S. Code, Title 18, §1001)." - 10.05.

-- 10.06.
 Burden of Proof on Employee License Applicants.
-It is the determination of the Tribe that the public interest in the integrity of gaming is such that the burden of proof to establish fitness or eligibility to obtain or maintain a gaming employee license shall be upon the applicant or licensee, as the case may be. - 10.07.
+It is the determination of the Tribe that the public interest in the integrity of gaming is such that the burden of proof to establish fitness or eligibility to obtain or maintain a Gaming Employee License shall be upon the applicant or licensee, as the case may be. - 10.06.
 Background Investigation.
-The regulatory agency shall conduct, or cause to be conducted, an investigation sufficient to make a determination under this Article of all employee license applicants.
+The regulatory agency shall conduct, or cause to be conducted, an investigation sufficient to make a determination under this Article of all Gaming Employee License applicants.
 In conducting a background investigation, the regulatory agency shall keep confidential the identity of each person interviewed in the course of the investigation and shall maintain in a confidential manner the information obtained.
 Such information may be released to the Tribal Court in the event of an appeal of a licensing decision.
-The background investigation must be sufficient to allow the regulatory agency to make an eligibility determination under § 10.08 of this Ordinance and shall consist of at least the following: - a.
-The regulatory agency shall contact each reference provided in the application and verify the accuracy of the other information presented and prepare a report of their findings for the regulatory agency.
+The background investigation must be sufficient to allow the regulatory agency to make an eligibility determination under Section 10.07 of this Ordinance and shall consist of at least the following: - a.
+The regulatory agency shall make an attempt to contact each personal and business reference provided in the application to verify the accuracy of the other information presented.